cupracer/container-image-suma-client/README.md

 podman build -f Dockerfile.sle15-sp3:15.3.13.18 -t sumaclient:15.3.13.18 .
 ```

+## Building images on SLE systems registered with RMT or SMT
+The SLE-based images use https://github.com/SUSE/container-suseconnect for accessing remote repositories during image building.
+Therefore, it is important to note the following:

+> When the host system used for building the docker images is registered against RMT or SMT it is only possible to build containers for the same SLE code base as the host system is running on.
+I.e. if you docker host is a SLE15 system you can only build SLE15 based images out of the box.
+>
+> If you want to build for a different SLE version than what is running on the host machine you will need to inject matching credentials for that target release into the build.
+For details on how to achieve that please follow the steps outlined in the [Building images on non SLE distributions](https://github.com/SUSE/container-suseconnect#building-images-on-non-sle-distributions) section.

-## Use the host's RMT server connection to retrieve packages for image building
+### Use the host's RMT server connection to retrieve packages for image building

 Retrieve the RMT's CA certificate and add it to your Dockerfile (right at the beginning):
 ```